john-hawkins/projit/docs/paper/joss.md

 To facilitate loose coupling between stages of the project the `projit` utility imposes a simple schema for components of a data science project.
 These consist
 of:

-* Datasets
+- Datasets
-* Experiments
+- Experiments
+  - Executions
-* Results
+- Results

-All of these entities can be added, removed or modified using either the CLI tool or the Python package within scripts.
-Usage of these entities in a project workflow are depicted in Figure \autoref{fig:projit}.
+These entities can be added, removed or modified using either the CLI tool or the Python package within scripts.
+A standard project workflow is depicted in Figure \autoref{fig:projit}.
 On the right hand side of the figure you see the common sequence of critical stages in standard data science (or data mining) workflow models like the CRISP-DM[@crisp].
 Each of these stages depends on entities defined and created in previous steps.
-Use of a the `projit` meta-data repository facilitates loose coupling between them.
+Use of the `projit` meta-data repository facilitates loose coupling between steps.
 On the left hand side we depict additional meta-analysis that can be performed across multiple meta-data stores.